blogtitle/blogsources/content/post/sneaky-races.md

 # Conclusion
 Resist the temptation of hiding away your synchronization primitives as much as possible.

-If you have to encapsulate, do not copy around values that should be protected by a lock, pass pointers to them.
-This will make the race detector and Rust scream at you if you access them without synchronization.
-Using a pointer hints the users, the runtime and the compiler that you assume a value is only present and valid **once** in memory.
-All copies are by default assumed to be stale.

-Moreover, if you have to encapsulate make sure to provide at least one Read-Modify-Write primitive like `Add` or `CompareAndSwap`.
+If you **have to encapsulate** make sure to provide at least one Read-Modify-Write primitive like `Add` or `CompareAndSwap`.
 You should do this **as soon as you encapsulate**, not when needed.
 The sole presence of those methods will tip off your users that your type must be used as an atomic one.

 Finally: **document how your code should be used and under which assumptions it works**.
-Do not make me read your code to see if you getter is doing something I should know about.
+Do not make  your users read the code to see if you getter is doing something they should know about.

+### Can we make better tools?

+I think so, especially at runtime (the Go approach): when running code with `go test -race` the compiler could change the behavior of the code to **force rescheduling points on synchronization calls**.
+As far as I know Rust does not currently have this level of control on threads or a builtin race detector.

+One example of this would be that every time a mutex is released during testing a call into the scheduler would be performed.
+This would make the races described in this post much more likely to happen and would not affect correct code.

+As [Dmitry Vyukov points out](https://twitter.com/dvyukov/status/1205382645405954048?s=20), go already does [something similar](https://github.com/golang/go/blob/0497f911acbb33efbeac7271dc46e920fe26f4b8/src/runtime/proc.go#L4932-L4941) but this is not enough as it doesn't influence where scheduling points are emitted by the compiler, only the scheduler order.

+Adding such a change would make incorrect code much more likely to not pass tests, which would at least be a good starting point.

+# Want to know more?

+[Here](https://blog.golang.org/race-detector) is an official post on the race detector.

+[Here](https://doc.rust-lang.org/nomicon/races.html) is documentation on what is a race condition for Rust safety model.

+[Here](http://www.1024cores.net/) is a blog on lock-free programming: the most extreme form of granular synchronization.